← Crowd & Courage

 Intuit Privacy Statement

+Where your goal uses another verification source you connect (for example, a fitness wearable or service), that provider processes the limited data needed to verify your result, under its own privacy terms.
 We do not use third-party advertising networks, social media pixels, or tracking tools beyond those listed above.

 05 — Data Retention